How Lab Diamonds Destroyed De Beers

 2015: The Tech Demo (St. Petersburg)

-In May 2015, New Diamond Technology (NDT) in St. Petersburg unveiled a 10.02 carat E-Color, VS1 Emerald-cut stone and said that they had grown it with HPHT in a lab.
-Considering no one else had ever done this before the world viewed the claim with skepticism.
+In May of 2015 New Diamond Technology (NDT) in St. Petersburg unveiled a 10.02 carat E-Color, VS1 Emerald-cut stone and said that they had grown it with HPHT in a BARS press.

 2018: The Revelation